FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 </LanguageSpecific>

 The ordering constraints can only target properties on the target entity and cannot target reference attributes in the source entity that are specific to a relationship with the target entity.
+Even though it is technically possible to order by attributes of references themself, because we don't have direct relation with specific entity here, it would be too difficult to wrap a mind around this concept.
+That's why we don't support this approach and you can order directly referenced entities only.

 </Note>